oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 |   3  | **email** | String  | 0..1 |             |

 These represent the same IM definition, but conformance is based on native JSON definitions.
 Specifications that use JADN-IDL or table format SHOULD also make those definitions available in JADN format (see [Appendix D](#appendix-d-definitions-in-jadn-format)).

+### 3.1.4 Descriptions
+Description elements (TypeDescription, ItemDescription and FieldDescription) are reserved for comments from schema authors to readers or maintainers of the schema.
+* The description value MUST be a string, which MAY be empty.
+* Implementations MUST NOT present this string to end users.
+* Tools for editing schemas SHOULD support displaying and editing descriptions.
+* Implementations MUST NOT take any other action based on the presence, absence, or content of description values.

+Description values MAY be used in debug or error output which is intended for developers making use of schemas.
+Tools that translate other media types or programming languages to and from a JADN schema MAY choose to convert that media type or programming language's native comments to or from description values.
+Implementations MAY strip description values at any point during processing.
+In particular, this allows for shortening schemas when the size of deployed schemas is a concern.

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular